Madhyamaka: The Middle Way

+The two extreme views are disposed of in the following way: freedom from the extreme view of eternalism lies in the fact that the causes do not continue to be present in their results, and that everything is unborn; and freedom from the extreme view of nihilism lies in the fact that there is an unceasing arising of results that depend on preceding causes.

 The usefulness of reason

 In Madhyamaka, reason and debate are understood as a means to an end (liberation), and therefore they must be founded on the wish to help oneself and others end suffering.
 Reason and logical arguments, however (such as those employed by classical Indian philosophers, i.e., pramana), are also seen as being empty of any true validity or reality.
 They serve only as conventional remedies for our delusions.
 Nāgārjuna's Vigrahavyāvartanī famously attacked the notion that one could establish a valid cognition or epistemic proof (pramana):

 If your objects are well established through valid cognitions, tell us how you establish these valid cognitions.
 If you think they are established through other valid cognitions, there is an infinite regress.
 Then, the first one is not established, nor are the middle ones, nor the last.
 If these [valid cognitions] are established even without valid cognition, what you say is ruined.
 In that case, there is an inconsistency, And you ought to provide an argument for this distinction.

-Candrakirti comments on this statement by stating that Madhyamaka does not completely deny the use of pramanas conventionally, and yet ultimately they do not have a foundation:
+Chandrakirti comments on this statement by stating that Madhyamaka does not completely deny the use of pramanas conventionally, and yet ultimately they do not have a foundation:

 Therefore we assert that mundane objects are known through the four kinds of authoritative cognition.
 They are mutually dependent: when there is authoritative cognition, there are objects of knowledge; when there are objects of knowledge, there is authoritative cognition.
 But neither authoritative cognition nor objects of knowledge exist inherently.

 To the charge that if Nāgārjuna's arguments and words are also empty they therefore lack the power to refute anything, Nāgārjuna responds that:

 My words are without nature.
 Therefore, my thesis is not ruined.
 Since there is no inconsistency, I do not have to state an argument for a distinction.Nāgārjuna goes on: